-For this review I tried out some Pink Kush that’s made by Laurentian Organic, a new craft cannabis company out of Quebec that prides itself on having all of their products cultivated in living soil and being certified organic.
+For this review, I tried out some Pink Kush that’s made by Laurentian Organic, a new craft cannabis company out of Quebec that prides itself on having all of their products cultivated in living soil and certified organic.
 Their cultivars are also grown in a hybrid greenhouse so that they can benefit from the sun’s rays.

 Lineage: Descendant of OG Kush (Other info is unknown)

 Packaging Details: Packaged on 10/20/2020 and reviewed/tested on 12/21/2020, exactly 62 days later.
 Lot# ALO20D0004

 Pricing Details: Purchased 3.5 grams at the SQDC in Montreal, Quebec, Canada, for $32.20 ($9.20/gram).

 Let’s start with the moisture content AKA the “freshness” on this weed.
 To put it in simple terms, an RH of 59% is perfect, so the boost humidity pouch has done its job once more.
 Visually this looks like Pink Kush is supposed to look like it’s got an attitude about it; it’s intimidating, it’s dark, it’s dense.